paulgrayson/pivotal-reporting-kit/README.md

 This will count stories with label 'needs merge' across all projects in the account.

-Use Typhoeus to make requests to all projects concurrently by configuring with `concurrent: true`.
+Optionally, use Typhoeus to make requests to all projects concurrently by configuring with `concurrent: true`.
+(You'll need to add typhoeus to your gems)

 	> PRKit::configure(api_token: '<pivotal api token>', concurrent: true)
 	> PRKit::Query.all_projects.label('needs merge').count